 Their first and primary passion in life is for God and his Kingdom.
-Their living is embedded in a deep personal relationship with Christ nurtured in prayer.
+Our living is embedded in a deep personal relationship with Christ nurtured in prayer.

 It is Secular life, not Religious life, because the manner of living their consecration differs.
 Members:

 - may live alone or with family rather than in a common residence with other members